 - 1. Applications must be completed and submitted to the Office of Community Development by 4:00 P.M.
-Friday, January 7, 2022.
+Wednesday, February 28, 2024.
 The office address is 1 Medical Drive, Parsippany.
 The mailing address is County of Morris, Office of Community Development, P.O.
 Box 900, Morristown, NJ 07963-0900.
-A dropbox (please advise if using this option) for submitting the applications is located outside of the building. - 2.
+A drop box (please advise if using this option) for submitting the applications is located outside of the building.
+Applications must be received prior to the above listed deadline to be considered for funding. - 2.
 All applications will be reviewed by the Division for completeness and eligibility.
 All eligible applications will be reviewed by the Human Services Advisory Committee (HSAC). - 3.
-Applicants of eligible activities will have the opportunity to present their application to the HSAC Program Review Committee (PRC) March 7-9, 2022.
+Applicants of eligible activities will have the opportunity to present their application to the HSAC Program Review Committee (PRC).

-NOTE: ANY MISSING OR REQUESTED ITEMS FROM THIS OFFICE MUST BE SUBMITTED BY Feburary 11, 2022.
+NOTE: ANY MISSING OR REQUESTED ITEMS FROM THIS OFFICE MUST BE SUBMITTED BY MARCH 11, 2024

 - 4. The HSAC PRC will prioritize activities and determine funding levels. - 5.
-The Regional Coordinators of the Community Development Revenue Sharing (CDRS) Advisory Committee will meet in March, 2022 and recommend funding allocations for each subcommittee category and identify activities for 2022 funding. - 6.
-The list of proposed activities will be reviewed at a Public Hearing and presented to the Board of Chosen Freeholders and CDRS Advisory Committee membership for their approval during the month of May, 2021 - 7.
-The Annual Action Plan will be submitted to HUD in mid-May 2022. - 8.
-HUD is expected to approve the Annual Action Plan in September, 2022.
+The Regional Coordinators of the Community Development Revenue Sharing (CDRS) Advisory Committee will recommend funding allocations for each subcommittee category and identify activities for 2024 funding. - 6.
+The list of proposed activities will be reviewed at a Public Hearing and presented to the Board of County Commissioners and CDRS Advisory Committee membership for their approval. - 7.
+The Annual Action Plan will be submitted to HUD. - 8.
+HUD is expected to approve the Annual Action Plan.
 Funding for each approved activity will be available upon completion and approval of an Environmental Review as well as a fully executed Grant Agreement. - 9.
 You cannot obligate, commit, or disburse these anticipated funds until there is an executed Grant Agreement with the County of Morris.
 Costs incurred prior to this may not be eligible for program reimbursement. - 10.
-When printing out application, please do not print out instructional pages.
+When printing out the application, please do not print out instructional pages.